pepe/specular/README.md

 end
 ```

-Also helpers can be declared directly inside tasks:
+Also helpers can be defined directly inside tasks:

 ```ruby